GoAir to commence 'Summer Sale' from March 22

-New Delhi, March 21 (IANS) Budget airline GoAir on Sunday announced its 'Summer Sale' with booking period starting from March 22-26.
+New Delhi: Budget airline GoAir on Sunday announced its 'Summer Sale' with booking period starting from March 22-26.

 The travel period for the offer commences from March 22 - June 30 and comes with special features.